Why You Should Have a Homelab

 A few years after I learned ZFS for home, my employer was looking for a new storage solution so having this knowledge and experience was helpful.
 I was able to determine one vendor with a traditional RAID solution didn’t handle the RAID-5 write-hole problem properly.

-Knowing VMware was hugely beneficial, I’ve implemented it for several businesses, and one of my previous employers.
+Knowing VMware ESXi is beneficial, I’ve implemented it for several businesses, and one of my previous employers.
 And knowing how it works means I can discuss the VMware stack intelligently with the ops team.

 See my FreeNAS on VMware Guide if you’re interested in running a virtual FreeNAS server inside VMware.